SAPI-1

 The SAPI-1 was a computer produced in the former Czechoslovakia by Tesla since 1980.
 It was designed by Eduard Smutný (hardware) and his brother Tomáš Smutný (software), and based on the Intel 8080/2 MHz clone (and later Z80).
 The SAPI-86 was also developed as an 8086 clone of the PC.

-The SAPI-1 had a modular construction with modules:
+The SAPI-1 had a modular construction.
+Three versions of SAPI-1 were produced: SAPI-1 ZPS 1 (základní průmyslová sestava; basic industrial set), SAPI-1 ZPS 2, and SAPI-1 ZPS 3.